GDPR resource hub for governors and trustees

 Using a school email address will help you to meet the GDPR requirement to prevent a data breach and respond to subject access requests quickly.

 - Appointing a DPO: should governors and trustees take on the role?

-Some schools are considering governors or clerks for this role.
-We look at why you may not be best-placed to take this on.
+Some schools have appointed governors or clerks for this role.
+We look at why you may not be best-placed to be DPO.